-The Academic Center for Excellence, located in Loew-Brenn 102, provides academic support to students in individual or small group settings.
+The Academic Center for Excellence, located on the second floor of RichLyn Library, provides academic support to students in individual or small group settings.
 The Academic Center for Excellence staff coordinate peer tutoring, by appointment, with trained peer tutors in a wide variety of courses.
 In addition, the Academic Center for Excellence director provides individualized assistance to students in evaluating and improving study habits and skills such as time management and test taking.

 The Writing Center is open to students who wish to improve their writing skills.
 English tutors provide personal assistance so students may learn to express ideas more effectively.
 This support ranges from brainstorming and organizing a project to editing compositions and improving grammar, punctuation and spelling.
 Drop-in hours for the Writing Center are posted for each semester.